-- WABEDO LAKE (Cass County) northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36". - WACONIA LAKE (Carver County) walleye: minimum size 16". - WHITE IRON LAKE (St. Louis and Lake counties) northern pike: all from 24-36" must be immediately released.
+- NEW-WABEDO LAKE (Cass County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36".
+Walleye: all from 18-26" must be immediately released.
+Possession limit four, only one over 26". - WACONIA LAKE (Carver County) walleye: minimum size 16". - WHITE IRON LAKE (St. Louis and Lake counties) northern pike: all from 24-36" must be immediately released.
+Possession limit three, only one over 36".
 Walleye: all from 17-26" must be immediately released.
-Only one over 26" allowed in possession. - WILKINSON LAKE (Anoka and Ramsey counties) closed to fishing. - WILLOW CREEK RESERVOIR (Olmsted County) see Rochester-Olmsted County Area Lakes on page 45. - WINNIBIGOSHISH LAKE and connected waters (Beltrami, Cass, Itasca counties): mississippi River to Knutson Dam, Third River Flowage to Little Dixon Lake, Pigeon River to Pigeon Lake Dam, First River, Egg Lake through Cut Foot Sioux Lake, Raven Flowage to Raven Lake, and Sugar Lake.
+Only one over 26" allowed in possession. - WILKINSON LAKE (Anoka and Ramsey counties) closed to fishing. - WILLOW CREEK RESERVOIR (Olmsted County) see Rochester-Olmsted County Area Lakes on page 47. - WINNIBIGOSHISH LAKE and connected waters (Beltrami, Cass, Itasca counties): Mississippi River to Knutson Dam, Third River Flowage to Little Dixon Lake, Pigeon River to Pigeon Lake Dam, First River, Egg Lake through Cut Foot Sioux Lake, Raven Flowage to Raven Lake, and Sugar Lake.
 Walleye: all from 18-23" must be immediately released.
 One over 23" allowed in possession. - WOMAN LAKE (Cass County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36".